ndhorton/ls170/ls171/spot_wiki_questions.md

 An HTTP request may also contain headers, which are key-value pairs.
 From HTTP/1.1 onwards, a `Host` header became mandatory, whose value field in our case would be `www.example.com`.
 HTTP requests might also have a body, depending on the HTTP method used.
 The body contains data to be sent to the server. `GET` requests do not contain a body, though they can pass limited information to the server through the URL itself in the form of a query string.
 A query string component comes after the path, beginning with a `?` character, and contains key-value pairs; the query string is commonly used to pass search terms to search engines.

 The host part of the URL gives the human-readable domain name of the server, but our HTTP request will need to be sent over the Internet, which relies on IP addressing.
 Resolving a human-readable domain name to its corresponding IP address is done by the Domain Name System (DNS).
 DNS is a hierarchical, distributed database that maps domain names to IP addresses.
 The database is distributed world-wide in a hierarchically traversable fashion, so that no single DNS server needs to keep a complete record of every domain name mapping.
-If the DNS server of our Internet Service Provider (ISP) does not have a record for `example.com`, the query is passed to another server further up the hierarchy, and if that server cannot find a record then the query will be passed on again, and so on until the query is resolved.
+If the DNS server of our Internet Service Provider (ISP) does not have a record for `www.example.com`, the query is passed to another server further up the hierarchy, and if that server cannot find a record then the query will be passed on again, and so on until the query is resolved.

 Our HTTP request is encapsulated as the data payload of a TCP segment, whose Source Port will be randomly chosen and whose Destination Port, since we are sending our data to an HTTP server, will be port `80`.
 The protocols of common Internet services such as HTTP have well-known ports on which servers listen for incoming messages.
-Next, the TCP segment is encapsulated as the data payload of an IP packet, whose Destination IP Address is filled in thanks to a DNS query for `example.com`.
+Next, the TCP segment is encapsulated as the data payload of an IP packet, whose Destination IP Address is filled in thanks to a DNS query for `www.example.com`.
 The packet is then encapsulated as an Ethernet frame and sent via the switch to our router, our default gateway to other networks.

 From our local router, the packet takes a series of hops between routers across the Internet and finally arrives at the router directly connected to our destination network.
 The packet is sent to the server, which de-encapsulates the various headers and trailers and passes the HTTP request to the web server process running on that machine.
 The web server processes the request and prepares an HTTP response.

 An HTTP response is structured similarly to a request.
-Instead of a request line, the response begins with a status line, which contains a status code and accompanying status text which indicates the outcome of the request.
+Instead of a request line, the response begins with a status line, which contains a status code and accompanying status text which indicate the outcome of the request.
 For successful requests, this will be `200 OK`.
 Next, there are optional headers and an optional body.
 The body of the request often contains a requested resource, such as an HTML page.

 When the HTTP response has been created, it will then be encapsulated in a TCP segment, which in turn is encapsulated in an IP packet and so on.
 The packet is sent back to the server's local gateway and back across the Internet to our router and finally to our computer.
 Our system strips the various headers and footers and delivers the HTTP response to our browser.
 The browser interprets and renders the HTML, which usually involves making additional requests for the content referenced by the HTML document: JavaScript files, CSS stylesheets, images, and so on.
 Each of these HyperText-referenced resources must be fetched from the server with an HTTP request/response cycle of its own.